ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

    to the URIs listed.
 Any valid URI can be specified.
 A Mail Receiver **MUST** implement support for a "mailto:" URI, i.e., the ability to send a DMARC report via electronic mail.
 If the tag is not provided, Mail Receivers **MUST NOT** generate aggregate feedback reports for the domain.
-URIs not supported by Mail Receivers **MUST** be ignored.
+URIs involving schemes not supported by Mail Receivers **MUST** be ignored.
    [@!I-D.ietf-dmarc-aggregate-reporting] also discusses considerations that apply when the domain name of a URI differs from the domain publishing the DMARC Policy Record.
 See (#external-report-addresses) for additional considerations.